 Whatever your areas of interest, whether they are more traditional ones, such as Corporate Law or Criminal Law, more specialised fields, such as Comparative Law, Competition Law or Commercial Arbitration and Mediation, or, in the wider context of the Rule of Law, Fundamental Rights and Peacebuilding, your needs and expectations will be more than satisfied at the Law School of UCLan Cyprus.

-Prof. Stéphanie Laulhé Shaelou (Maitrise de Droit, BA, LLM, PhD, HEA Fellow, Certified Mediator)
+Prof. Stéphanie Laulhé Shaelou (Maitrise de Droit (LLB), BA, LLM, PhD, HEA Fellow, Certified Mediator)

 Professor of European law and Reform and Head, School of Law

 INTERDISCIPLINARY CENTRE FOR LAW, ALTERNATIVE AND INNOVATIVE METHODS (ICLAIM)

 The School of Law of UCLan Cyprus is very pleased to announce the establishment of and cooperation with ICLAIM since February 2017.
 ICLAIM is an interdisciplinary centre for Law, Alternative and Innovative Methods, a non-profit organisation duly registered and based in Cyprus.
 ICLAIM has a Vision of Law, Innovation and Alternative solutions in the modern world, underpinned by high quality research and impact.
 A world where citizens, small businesses and the industry engage with our applied research and creative legal solutions, widening access to rights and impacting society.
 ICLAIM has a Mission of acting as a social enterprise transmitting knowledge and enabling the wider public to have access to their rights through innovative and alternative legal solutions at a fair cost.
 We are pioneering new solutions with wider impact on the creation, implementation, enforcement and reform of rights in a modern society.
 ICLAIM’s objectives include: